 Any of the 11 federally recognized tribes or their subunits in Minnesota are considered eligible applicants.
-See the Minnesota Secretary of State's website (www.sos.state.mn.us/index.aspx?page=855) for a list of eligible tribes.
+See the Minnesota Secretary of State's website (Tribal Government) for a list of eligible tribes.

 EDUCATIONAL INSTITUTIONS:

 Accredited educational institutions meeting the definition of educational institutions in the Internal Revenue Code are eligible.
 IRC Title 26, 170(b)(1)(A)(ii): an educational organization which normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly carried on.
 (Title I (20 U.S.C.
 1001 et seq.) as amended.)
 Documentation of accreditation may be required.